BitMind-AI/bitmind-subnet/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 Welcome to the BitMind Subnet!
-This repository contains all th e necessary information to get started, contribute, and understand our architecture.
+This repository contains all the necessary information to get started, understand our subnet architecture, and contribute.

 ## The BitMind Platform